zepto-lang/documentator/README.md

 zepto documentator/cmd.zp --output-file foo.html --function "*"
 ```

+Example output for the tool can be found in the `examples` directory,
+where the current (2015-16-12) output of requesting documentation
+for all the functions can be found.

 # Hacking your own documentation tool

 Of course you can hack your own documentation tool on top of documentator,